Credit Suisse shares slip despite moves to soothe investor concerns | Business

 Credit Suisse shares slip despite moves to soothe investor concerns

-Deutsche Bank analysts in August estimated a capital shortfall of at least 4 billion francs.
-Credit Suisse shares, which have fallen by more than half this year, came off lows and were down about 8.5% by mid-morning.
+The Bank of England, FINMA and the Swiss finance ministry declined to comment.
+Chief Executive Ulrich Koerner last week told staff that Credit Suisse, whose market capitalisation had dropped to 9.73 billion Swiss francs ($9.85 billion) on Monday, has solid capital and liquidity.

-Credit Suisse shares slid by as much as 10% in early trading on Monday, reflecting market concerns ahead of a restructuring plan due to come with third-quarter results at the end of October.
-Swiss regulator FINMA and the Bank of England in London, where the lender has a major hub, were monitoring the situation and working closely together, a source familiar with the situation said.
+Credit Suisse shares slid by as much as 10% on Monday, reflecting market concerns ahead of a restructuring plan due to come with third-quarter results at the end of October.
+Swiss regulator FINMA and the Bank of England in London, where the lender has a major hub, were monitoring the situation at Credit Suisse and working closely together, a source familiar with the situation said.

 Credit Suisse's recent problems were well known and there had been no major recent developments, the source added.
-The Bank of England declined to comment.
+The Bank of England, FINMA and the Swiss finance ministry declined to comment.

-Chief Executive Ulrich Koerner last week told staff that Credit Suisse has solid capital and liquidity.
+Chief Executive Ulrich Koerner last week told staff that Credit Suisse, whose market capitalisation had dropped to 9.73 billion Swiss francs ($9.85 billion) on Monday, has solid capital and liquidity.
 And bank executives spent the weekend reassuring large clients, counterparties and investors about its liquidity and capital, the Financial Times reported on Sunday.

 A Credit Suisse spokesman declined to comment on the FT report, which said the weekend calls followed a sharp rise in spreads on the bank's credit default swaps (CDS), which offer protection against a company defaulting on its debt.
 Credit Suisse's euro-denominated bonds dropped to record lows, with the Swiss bank's longer-dated bonds suffering the sharpest declines.